Citymapper wants to improve the humble public bus

 At the center of the crowd was Citymapper president Omid Ashtari, who said that running this service was the best way to learn how to improve transportation systems.

-"Things needs to be tried out for us to make any progress," said Ashtari.
+"Things need to be tried out for us to make any progress," said Ashtari.
 "We are not trying to run a [bus] service."

 Related: Can Trump make public transit great again?